 Available as a free trial so that users can try before buying the full version.

-Step 4.
-Connect your Android device with the computer and click the "Next" button.
+Step 2.The software will download the relevant data package.
+Then connect your Android device with the computer and click the "Next" button.

-The above six steps show that you can smoothly extract data from android with PC. iMyFone D-Back (Android) is the right solution to opt for in this kind of situation, as it ensures quick, reliable, and efficient data recovery.
+The above steps show that you can smoothly extract data from Android with PC. iMyFone D-Back (Android) is the right solution to opt for in this kind of situation, as it ensures quick, reliable, and efficient data recovery.

 Google Drive can be a handy approach to recover lost data from a broken Android phone.
 Google Drive provides free 15GB of cloud storage to back up your essential data in the cloud.
 It enables you to have remote access to your data and recover the data whenever you want.
 So, if your broken Android device data is backed up in your Google Drive account, the following are the simple steps to restore the lost data on your new or repaired Android device.